Boston Wrongful Death Lawyer – Gavagan Law

 Common Causes of Wrongful Death Cases

-• Nursing Home Negligence: Fatal falls or medication errors in long-term care.
+- Nursing Home Negligence: Fatal falls, choking, dehydration, or medication errors in Nursing Homes and long-term care.

-• Public Transportation Crashes: Bus, train, ferry disasters involving common carriers.
+- Public Transportation Crashes: MBTA Bus, train, ferry accidents involving common carriers.

 What Compensation Can You Recover?